alexrwilliam/playwright-mcp-server/README.md

 - **Element Discovery**: Query elements using CSS, XPath, role, text, and other Playwright locators
 - **Snapshotting**: Get HTML, accessibility snapshots, screenshots, and PDFs
 - **Token-Aware Outputs**: Configurable caps keep element queries and accessibility snapshots within safe sizes for LLM consumption
-- **Overflow Artifacts**: Large responses are trimmed automatically, auto-cleaned after ~2 hours by default, and include previews plus file references you can reopen via the `read_artifact` tool
+- **Overflow Artifacts**: Large responses are trimmed automatically, auto-cleaned after ~2 hours by default, and include previews plus file references you can reopen via the artifact reader tools
+- **Binary-Friendly Defaults**: Screenshots, PDFs, and other large blobs are stored as artifacts with metadata previews so LLMs stay in control of context size
 - **Script Evaluation**: Run JavaScript in the page context
 - **Network Monitoring**: Capture and analyze all network requests and responses
 - **Network Interception**: Block, modify, or mock network requests